ESLAMYASSER-1/SERVIA---Enterprise-AI-Customer-Experience-Platform-LLMs-RAG-SaaS-/README.md

 4) add lifespan for FastAPI app to handle startup and shtdown
 5) created ResponseEnums
 6) created routes/data.py to handle data processes
+7) add data base connection to app that connect when server run
+8) create AdminModel to handle admin operations
+9) created BaseDataModel and BaseController to be the root of data models and controllers
+10) check authentication for admins in dataUpload Endpoint
-7) ...cont... (database collection for admins and companies)
+9) ...cont... (database collection for admins and companies)

 ### NonTechnical
 1) creating file structure and environment using MVC pattern